kevanpng/kubernetes-installation/README.md

-#Put your script and any additional required resources in a GitHub public repository.
-Include documentation that tells us how to run your script
-#(including instructions on pre-requisites).
-Send us the link to the repository.

 # Description
-Automatically installs a local kubernetes cluster, some services, ingress and prometheus
+Automatically installs a local kubernetes cluster, some services, ingress and prometheus.
+Load tests the ingress and queries prometheus for resource utilization metrics.

 # Requirements